Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: The nonchiral-nonflat case

 \section{The nonchiral-nonflat case}

-In experimental systems, the magic angle TBG has $w_0\approx 0.8 w_1$ \cite{Uchida_corrugation,Wijk_corrugation,dai_corrugation, jain_corrugation}, and the ratio between the orders of $H_0$ and $H_I$ is $0.1\sim 0.5$ \cite{xie2019spectroscopic,wong_cascade_2020}.
+In realistic systems, the magic angle TBG has $w_0\approx 0.8 w_1$ \cite{Uchida_corrugation,Wijk_corrugation,dai_corrugation, jain_corrugation}, and the ratio between the energy scales of $H_0$ and $H_I$ is $\lesssim0.1$ \cite{xie2019spectroscopic,wong_cascade_2020}.
 If we view both $w_0$ and $H_0$ as perturbations to the first chiral-flat limit, our earlier analysis has shown that the nonchiral interaction due to $w_0$ and the kinetic term $H_0$ perturb the ground state energies at the first order (Eq.~(\ref{eq-E1-nc})) and the second order (Eq.~(\ref{eq-E2-nf})), respectively.
-Therefore, the perturbation of $H_0$ is generically smaller, and we can derive the nonchiral-nonflat ground states by perturbing the nonchiral-flat ground states (\ref{eq-Psi-nu}) and (\ref{eq-Psi-nu-nuC}) with $H_0$.
+Here we will first derive the nonchiral-nonflat ground states by perturbing the nonchiral-flat ground states in Eqs. (\ref{eq-Psi-nu}) and (\ref{eq-Psi-nu-nuC}) with the kinetic term $H_0$.
+We will then show that the same nonchiral-nonflat ground states can be obtained by perturbing the chiral-nonflat ground states in Eq. (\ref{eq-Psi-nu-nuC2}) with the nonchiral terms.